sFisherE/NGUI2.7Helper/README.md

 todo：
-1.widgetsTool need to optimize with it's interface and add more function to multiple widgets operation 2.scrollingOutline need to parameterize,but the useage is too trivial 3.9 patch tool need automatic change the related UISprite component mode to sliced 4.new art text componet which use just one UIWidget,keep the old one which can animate easily 5.touch trail effect
+1.widgetsTool need to optimize with it's interface and add more function to multiple widgets operation 2.9 patch tool need automatic change the related UISprite component mode to sliced 3.new art text componet which use just one UIWidget,keep the old one which can animate easily 4....
-6.effective page filp effect
-7....